neonexxa/scoreboard/README.md

 Great!!!
 Now our user application is connected to the database, lets help the Admin connected to the database next.

-Open your browser, go to `localhost/scoreboard/Nconnected.php`, can use any text editor.
+Open `C:/xampp/htdocs/scoreboard/Nconnected.php`, can use any text editor.

 Find